ggml-org/llama.vscode/README.md

 or if you have Nvidia GPUs and have downloaded latest cuda
 llama-server.exe -m qwen2.5-coder-1.5b-q8_0.gguf --port 8012 -c 2048 --n-gpu-layers 99 -fa -ub 1024 -b 1024 -dt 0.1 --ctx-size 0 --cache-reuse 256

-If you have better hardware (GPUs) you could use bigger models from https://huggingface.co/ggml-org like qwen2.5-coder-3b-q8_0.gguf , qwen2.5-coder-7b-q8_0.gguf  or qwen2.5-coder-14b-q8_0.gguf or other FIM-compatible model.
+If you have better hardware (GPUs) you could use bigger models from https://huggingface.co/ggml-org like qwen2.5-coder-3b-q8_0.gguf , qwen2.5-coder-7b-q8_0.gguf  or qwen2.5-coder-14b-q8_0.gguf.
+Any FIM-compatible model, supported by llama.cpp, could be used.

 For more details on running llama server see https://github.com/ggerganov/llama.cpp/tree/master/examples/server .

-## Extension Settings
+## Some Extension Settings

-llama.vscode.endpoint for example http://127.0.0.1:8012/
+llama.vscode.endpoint - The llama.cpp server endpoint to be used by the extension, for example http://127.0.0.1:8012/ (default)

+llama.vscode.auto - If code completion should be trggered automatically (true) or only by pressing Ctrl+l.

+llama.vscode.show_info - show extra info about the inference (false - disabled, true - show extra info in the status line)

-You could choose a language for the messages in the status bar.
+llama.vscode.language - You could choose a language (for now 7 languages) for the messages in the status bar.

+llama.vscode.api_key - llama.cpp server api key (optional)

 ## Known Issues